ethus3h/personal/work/Fall 2018/Reference.md

   - extplain what we are doing very simply.
 Explian wwhy weere doing it, can me more intellecutaly.
   - Add user stories / use cases.
 - ASSIGNMENT 6:
-  - Revised portfolio DUE 23 OCT 2018
+  - Revised proposal DUE 23 OCT 2018

 COS312:
 - Assignenmnts on Black board (https://my.umaine.edu)